mrpotatosanta/bo1-zombies-autosplitter/README.md

 > - Enter split times in the new column under the **Game Time** tab
 > - You can paste times on this page if it's the correct format
 > - Right-click > Save Splits
+>
+> To display all round splits on `bo1 layout - main split deltas.lsl` (50 SR's have full splits):
+>
+> - Right-click > Edit Layout > Double-click Subsplits
+> - Change the setting from the default "Always Hide Subsplits" to "Always Show Subsplits"

 ---